 — Simon Perry (@SPerryPeoplemag) December 8, 2020

-The Duke and Duchess of Cambridge talking to University Students about their life during the lockdown and how they dealt with mental health and what support they received.
+The Duke and Duchess of Cambridge talked to University Students about their life during the lockdown and how they dealt with mental health and what support they received.
 From People’s report,

 The royal parents were asking how the students were making arrangements for their family Christmases.
 “They said it’s hard to make plans with all the guidelines and they were trying to work out what the safest plans were for them,” Lily Faulkner, 21, a Cardiff University politics and international relations student tells PEOPLE.
 “They are great mental health advocates.
 When you struggle with your mental health and are lonely and you hear that the Duke and Duchess of Cambridge are supporting you, and what you’re going through, it is uplifting.”